Cannabis use disorder: Signs and symptoms

-Dependency
+Dependence

-Prolonged cannabis use produces both pharmacokinetic changes (how the drug is absorbed, distributed, metabolized, and excreted) and pharmacodynamic changes (how the drug interacts with target cells) to the body.
+Prolonged cannabis use produces both pharmacokinetic changes (how the drug is absorbed, distributed, metabolized, and excreted) and pharmacodynamic changes (how the drug interacts with target cells) in the body.
 These changes require the user to consume higher doses of the drug to achieve a common desirable effect (known as a higher tolerance), reinforcing the body's metabolic systems for eliminating the drug more efficiently and further down-regulating cannabinoid receptors in the brain.

 Cannabis users have shown decreased reactivity to dopamine, suggesting a possible link to a dampening of the reward system of the brain and an increase in negative emotion and addiction severity.

 Cannabis users can develop tolerance to the effects of THC.
 Tolerance to the behavioral and psychological effects of THC has been demonstrated in adolescent humans and animals.
 The mechanisms that create this tolerance to THC are thought to involve changes in cannabinoid receptor function.

 One study has shown that between 2001–2002 and 2012–2013, the use of cannabis in the US doubled.

 Cannabis dependence develops in about 9% of users, significantly less than that of heroin, cocaine, alcohol, and prescribed anxiolytics, but slightly higher than that for psilocybin, mescaline, or LSD.
 Of those who use cannabis daily, 10–20% develop dependence.

 Withdrawal

 Cannabis withdrawal symptoms occur in half of people being treated for cannabis use disorder.
 Symptoms may include dysphoria, anxiety, irritability, depression, restlessness, disturbed sleep, gastrointestinal symptoms, and decreased appetite.
 It is often paired with rhythmic movement disorder.
 Most symptoms begin during the first week of abstinence and resolve after a few weeks.
 About 12% of heavy cannabis users showed cannabis withdrawal symptoms as defined by the DSM-5, and this was associated with significant disability as well as mood, anxiety, and personality disorders.
-Furthermore, a study on 49 dependent cannabis users over a two week period of abstinence proved most prominently symptoms of nightmares and anger issues.
+Furthermore, a study on 49 dependent cannabis users over a two-week period of abstinence proved most prominently symptoms of nightmares and anger issues.